Physiotherapists are health professionals essential to the rehabilitation and maintenance of optimal physical ability and healthy lifestyles.

 Applicants who are of Māori or Pacific Island (Polynesian) descent may request this be taken into account as part of their application.

 Single Programme Preference is available for students wishing to apply only for Physiotherapy.
 The Admissions Committee will select first from those applicants who are applying under Single Programme Preference.
-Thereafter if domestic places are still available, the Committee will select from the group of applicants that have applied to multiple Health Sciences restricted entry programmes.
+Thereafter if domestic places are still available, the Committee will select from the group of applicants that have applied to multiple Health Sciences professional programmes.

 How do I apply for admission to Physiotherapy?